matteodonati/unibo_artificial_intelligence_notes/README.md

 # Unibo - Artificial Intelligence Notes

 These are personal notes of the Artificial Intelligence master's degree courses at Unibo (Alma Mater Studiorum, University of Bologna).
-The directory contains a folder for every single course I have been able to take notes on.
+The repository contains a folder for every single course I have been able to take notes on.
 If some courses have not been listed, it is because I have not taken notes on those.
 In particular, the following table shows the current status of the notes related to the various courses:

 Course  | Year | Status
 ------- | ---- | ------